The Mom Body Image Roller Coaster.

 And of course pregnancy and motherhood brings on a whole new level of mental and physical challenges.

 Back in 2005 when my husband and I were trying to conceive our first child (for a year) my sadness crept in and my weight crept up.
 We finally sought fertility treatments and thanks to IUI, I conceived Ronin (now almost 5).
-I absolutely weighed more than I wanted t0 that that point, close to 200 lbs.
+I absolutely weighed more than I wanted to at that point, close to 200 lbs.

 I’m 5’8″ and my ideal weight is around 150-160, a perfect size 10.
 I’ll never be a size 2 and that’s OK with me.